drewlinsley/dc_webapp/README.md

 });
 cronJob.start();

-4. Trigger model trianing in db.js line 51, when we have surpassed the epoch threshold.
+4. Trigger model training in db.js line 51, when we have surpassed the epoch threshold.
 5. Create about.js, which reads from  the cnn database and produces two graphs.
 1 showing the progress of the project (how many generations of click images) and 2 showing how it helps cnn accuracy